versioned/versioned-doc/README.md

 ## Data Import

-There is an [import API endpoint](https://api.versioned.io/swagger-ui/index.html?url=https://api.versioned.io/v1/data/5ba205c2aefdde0013596636/swagger.json#/data/post_v1_data__spaceId__import__model_) that allows you to create 100 documents at a time for a model.
+There is an [import API endpoint](https://api.versioned.io/swagger-ui/index.html?url=https://api.versioned.io/v1/data/5ba205c2aefdde0013596636/swagger.json#/data/post_v1_data__spaceId__import__model_) that allows you to create many documents at a time for a model.
 If you need to write a script to import data there is an [example script](https://github.com/versioned/versioned-api/blob/master/examples/import-data.js) that you can use as inspiration.